nickserv/danamccurdy.com/_posts/2019-02-19-old-bodies.md

 to do what we need to do,
 and go where we need to go,
 remaining a trusted vessel
-for expressing our own essence and continuing to be our true selves, despite the little ravages of time.
+for expressing our own essence, for continuing to be our true selves, despite the little ravages of time.